Samagra-Development/docs/docs/Getting Started With Android.md

 getIFormManagementContract().launchFormChooserView(context, toolbarModificationObject);
 ```

-Here, `getIFormManagementContract()` returns the value of the contract object for the Form Module. `context` is the Context object of the [**_View_**(]([UB-AddLinktoview])activity) from where you have triggered this click action.
+Here, `getIFormManagementContract()` returns the value of the contract object for the Form Module. `context` is the Context object of the **_View_**(Please refer the HomePresenter class to see functioning of this method), from where you have triggered this click action.

 ### 3. Filling up a particular form

 If you want to fill a particular form, out of the forms downloaded above, in the click action of the view, please invoke the following method of the module.
-[UB point to the file where this change needs to be made; Also need a concrete example, so don't put the method signature, show the invocation.]
+Please check **_onFillFormsOptionClicked()_** method in **HomePresenter.java** to see how we're opening a specific form based on its identifier.

 ```java
 getIFormManagementContract().launchSpecificDataForm(String formIdentifier);